Allostasis: Types

+Paradigm of allostatic orchestration

+Sung Lee introduced the paradigm of allostatic orchestration (PAO), extending the principle of allostasis by stating, "The PAO originates from an evolutionary perspective and recognizes that biological set points change in anticipation of changing environments."

+The brain is the organ of central command, orchestrating cross-system operations to support optimal behavior at the level of the whole organism.
+The PAO describes differences between homeostasis and allostasis paradigms and conciliation of the paradigms illustrated with alternative views of post-traumatic stress disorder (PTSD).
+Lee states:The allostatic state represents the integrated totality of brain-body interactions.
+Health itself is an allostatic state of optimal anticipatory oscillation, hypothesized to relate to the state of criticality… Diseases are allostatic states of impaired anticipatory oscillations, demonstrated as rigidifications of set points across the brain and body (disease comorbidity).The PAO implications for health extend beyond blood pressure and diabetes to include addiction, depression, and deaths of despair (from alcohol, drugs, and suicide) that have been increasing since 2000, emphasizing that an integrated view of health includes environmental context.
+Allostasis encourages increased attention to new solutions at the level of society, as well as the individual and immediate community.

+Role in evolutionary development

-A second perspective on allostasis is that it is included in the story of how the brain was created.
-Barrett argues that during evolution organisms' internal systems became much more advanced; continuing to just have several groups of cells would have poorly managed these new systems that these bodies were acquiring.
+An evolutionary perspective of allostasis includes the development of the brain.
+Lisa Feldman Barrett, a neuroscientist and professor of psychology, argues that during evolution, organisms' internal systems became much more advanced, and continuing to just have several groups of cells would have poorly managed these new systems that these bodies were acquiring.
 A brain was needed instead because its large size is much more capable of efficient management.
 However, in rare cases animal species do not rely on brains nor a similar allostatic process.
-The sea squirt is one example because once the larvae have fully grown they “absorb their brain.”
-The sea squirt's allostatic process would not be as complex as a human's for example since both species have ecological niches that are of different complexities (i.e. ”All animals have brains that are adapted to their environmental niches and life cycles”).
+The sea squirt is one example because once the larvae have fully grown they "absorb their brain."
+The sea squirt's allostatic process would not be as complex as a human's for example since both species have ecological niches that are of different complexities (i.e. "All animals have brains that are adapted to their environmental niches and life cycles").